judechays/STADL/readme.md

     7           Zimbabwe                1981
     ------------------------------------------------------------------------------

-The following code re-name the countries that did not match.
+The following code re-names the countries that did not match.

 ``` r
 library (DataCombine)